supportpal/api-client-php/README.md

 $supportPal = new SupportPal($baseApiUrl, $apiToken);
 ```

-In order to access any supported resource, you need to use the Api component and CollectionFactory.
+In order to access any supported resource, you need to use the Api component.
 ```php
 $api = $supportPal->getApi();
 $coreSettings = $api->getCoreSettings();